Portugal–United States relations: Early history

-The U.S. and Portugal fought together in the First Barbary War (1801-1805) against the Barbary corsairs in an effort to reduce piracy and disruption of trade on the Mediterranean Sea.
+The U.S. and Portugal fought together in the First Barbary War (1801–1805) against the Barbary corsairs in an effort to reduce piracy and disruption of trade on the Mediterranean Sea.

 Increased Portuguese immigration to the United States began in the early nineteenth century.
 Approximately 70 percent of these immigrants came from the Azores, with the remainder mostly coming from Madeira and Cape Verde, with very few of them coming from the Portuguese mainland.
 Most of these Portuguese immigrants settled in New England and ended up working in the whaling industry.
 The involvement of Portuguese immigrants in the whaling trade also led Portuguese American communities to spring up in the San Francisco Bay Area in California and in Hawaii (see also Portuguese immigration to Hawaii).
 Some Portuguese immigrants settled in cities further inland, such as Springfield, Illinois.
 Today, there are over one million Americans of Portuguese descent.
 While prolific in some areas, Portuguese immigration was comparatively tiny when compared with the large number of German and Irish immigrants that came to the United States.

 The Portuguese government favored the Union during the American Civil War, providing assistance to the Union Navy during the conflict.
 Due to settling primarily in New England, most Portuguese Americans were Union soldiers.

 In 1911, the United States declared its support of the 5 October 1910 revolution that abolished the Portuguese Monarchy and replaced it with the First Portuguese Republic.

 In 1917, both Portugal and the United States joined World War I on the side of the Allies.
 During World War II, Portugal remained neutral until 1944, when it allowed the United States to establish a military base in the Azores.

+Contemporary era

 Both countries remained on the same side during the Cold War, with both Portugal and the United States becoming founding members of the North Atlantic Treaty Organization (NATO) in 1949.

 The harmonious relationship between Portugal and the United States was strained during the 1960s and 70s.
 Amid a wider global trend of decolonization, the Portuguese colonies of Angola, Mozambique, and Guinea-Bissau, all in Africa, began to demand independence from Portugal.
-The strain in relations was caused by the United States declaring their support for these independence movements, a move which greatly angered the Portuguese government.
+The strain in relations was caused by the United States declaring its support for these independence movements, a move which greatly angered the Portuguese government.

 Following the Portuguese Colonial War, Angola, Mozambique, and Guinea-Bissau all gained independence.
 The revolution brought down the dictatorial Estado Novo regime that had ruled over Portugal since 1933, beginning the country's peaceful transition towards democracy and allowing Portuguese-U.S. relations to be repaired.

+In 2017 the Portuguese Minister of National Defence, José Alberto Azeredo Lopes and the Ambassador of the United States in Portugal, Robert A. Sherman, signed a new deal to strengthen cooperation in search and rescue missions in North part of Atlantic Ocean.
+On the US side, maritime and air search and rescue will be the responsibility of the United States Coast Guard, on the Portuguese side it will be the responsibility of the Portuguese Navy and Portuguese Air Force.